iqiyi/dpvs/doc/dest-check.md

 * TCP synproxy step 3 received SYN/ACK from backend
 * UDP session state tranfers from ONEWAY to NORMAL

-Backend inhibition is performed by setting the inhibition flag into the backend server and changing its weight to zero so that new sessions would not be scheduled it.
+Backend inhibition is performed by setting the inhibition flag into the backend server and changing its weight to zero so that new sessions would not be scheduled to it.

 Four types of lcore msg notice are used:

 * **Down Notice**:  unicast msg, from slave to master, notify master a backend DOWN event is detected
 * **Up Notice**:    unicast msg, from slave to master, notify master a backend UP event is detected
 * **Close Notice**: multicast msg, from master to all slaves, inhibit scheduling a failed backend
-* **Open Notice**:  multicast msg, from master to all slaves, restore scheduling a inhibited backend
+* **Open Notice**:  multicast msg, from master to all slaves, restore scheduling an inhibited backend

 DPVS allows to specify a per-service Passive Health Check configuration, each configuration including the 5 parameters below: